-Do you immediately reach for protein powder after a workout?
+Do you immediately supplement with protein powders after a workout?
 STOP.
 Next time reach for real food sources of the essential macronutrient.
 Real food = better fuel and better recovery.
 No need to buy expensive, processed supplements when nature has everything for you!

 Everyone knows it’s important to get in adequate nutrition after a tough workout.
 Protein is especially crucial if you’ve lifted heavy or done an intense cardio session.
 Most people tend to reach for a protein shake or protein bars as their go-to post-workout supplement.
 For a long time, these types of snacks have been touted as the best form of recovery after a workout, but current research is showing something quite different.
 While it’s still key to get protein in post-workout, it’s even better to get it from real food sources rather than bars, powders, or shakes.

 Protein powders are chemically isolated.
 It’s changed from its natural state and thus our body does not know how to properly absorb and utilize it in the best way possible.
 In addition, protein powders have an exorbitantly high amount of protein in proportion to their fat content.
 Protein cannot be properly used by the body without adequate fat intake and thus consuming just protein after a workout is not efficient and can actually cause harm to your body in the form of vitamin depletion.
 So what is an athlete or avid gym goer supposed to do for their post-workout protein?

 Well, we’ve got 5 real food alternatives that not only deliver a great source of protein for your nutritional needs but also contain a host of other vitamins and minerals that protein powders lack.
 It’s a fallacy that protein requirements cannot be met thru real food options and this list proves that!